monkeymoves/D3Launch/src/pages/products/index.md

   description: >
     Just a sample of some of the companies and brands we've worked with (and many more we just can't talk about due to NDA's!).
 We like to think we've helped each and every one of them on their journey towards more data driven decisions and optimised processes
   image1:
-    alt: A close-up of a paper filter filled with ground coffee
+    alt: working with confused.com
-    image: /img/work3.jpg
+    image: /img/work2.jpg
   image2:
-    alt: A green cup of a coffee on a wooden table
+    alt: working with the AA
-    image: /img/work2.jpg
+    image: /img/work9.jpg
   image3:
-    alt: Coffee beans
+    alt: working with corset story
     image: /img/work3.jpg
 testimonials:
   - author: Elisabeth Kaurismäki